-5.0 IMPACTS ASSOCIATED WITH EACH ALTERNATIVE
+5 IMPACTS ASSOCIATED WITH EACH ALTERNATIVE

 Beach nourishment affects the infrastructural and economic aspects of the human environment.
-It can also have considerable positive and negative biological impacts on the many components of the beach ecosystem including terrestrial arthropods, marine zoobenthos, microphytobentos, shorebirds, vascular plants, nesting sea turtles and swimming marine fauna.
+Beach nourishment can have considerable positive and negative biological impacts to the several components of the beach ecosystem including terrestrial arthropods, marine zoobenthos, microphytobentos, shorebirds, vascular plants, nesting sea turtles and swimming marine fauna.
 Negative impacts dominate in short term, while long term impacts depend on the ecological recovery of the system, which is influenced by the project timing, project size and location, techniques employed, sand quality and quantity and conditions prior to nourishment (Speybroeck et al..., 2006).
-In general, positive impacts include protection of upland structures and infrastructure, restoration of eroded beach and dune habitat for wildlife nesting and roosting, and potential benefits to local economies due to increased recreational opportunities.
+In general, positive impacts include protection of upland structures and infrastructure, restoration of eroded beach and dune habitat for wildlife nesting and roosting, as well as potential benefits to local economies due to increased use for recreation.

 The Council on Environmental Quality (CEQ) regulations (40 CFR §§ 1508.7 and 1508.8) defines direct effects as those caused by the action and occur at the same time and place.
 Indirect effects are defined as those caused by the action and are later in time or farther removed in distance, but are still reasonably foreseeable.
-Indirect effects may include growth-inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate and related effects on air, water and other natural systems, including ecosystems.

-Cumulative impact is the impact on the environment that results from the incremental impact of the action when added to other past, present and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
+Indirect effects may include growth inducing effects and other effects related to induced changes in the pattern of land use, population density or growth rate, and related effects on air and water and other natural systems, including ecosystems.
+A Cumulative impact is the impact on the environment that results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over time.
 The following sections describe the negative and positive impacts anticipated for the human environment as well as the abiotic and biotic components of the coastal system for each of the alternatives.

-5.1.
-Water Quality
+5.1 Water Quality

 Turbidity along the Outer Banks is generally lowest in the summer months and highest in the winter months, corresponding with winter storm events.
 The abandon and retreat alternative does not involve any activities affecting the marine environment, therefore turbidity events will continue to fluctuate naturally.
 The intertidal areas are subject to periodic increases in turbidity resulting from storms and wave activity.
-Turbidity levels near the beach placement sites will not be affected if the abandon and retreat alternative is taken.

-One concern associated with nourishment projects is the effect on water quality, particularly concerning turbidity and sedimentation at the borrow site and in the surf zone adjacent to the nourished beach.
-When sediment re-suspension occurs, larger particles will likely settle out; however, the finer sediments will remain suspended for longer periods, or even indefinitely in turbulent water (Adriaanse and Coosen, 1991).
+As a result, the biological communities found in the intertidal and nearshore zone are comprised of stress tolerant species.
+Turbidity levels near the beach fill sites will not be affected if the abandon and retreat alternative is taken however, the finer sediments will remain suspended for longer periods, or even indefinitely in turbulent water (Adriaanse and Coosen, 1991).
 Suspended particles may interfere with the biological functions of some organisms such as feeding, respiration, reproduction and potentially cause predator avoidance.
 High turbidity and silt loads can have detrimental impacts to filter feeding organisms associated with nearshore benthic communities including amphipods, isopods, decapods, polychaetes, mollusks and others.
 The conditions of diminished light penetration can detrimentally affect the photosynthetic activity of phytoplankton, the primary producers of energy production.